We may earn affiliate commissions for the recommended products. Learn more.

 Account management dashboard

-Hostinger provides a simple and functional user dashboard that gives you access to all necessary website creation and management tools.
-While Bluehost’s dashboard is just as effortless to use, I found it more functional than Hostinger’s.
+Hostinger provides a simple, functional, and customizable user dashboard that gives you access to all necessary website creation and management tools.

-The first time you log in, the dashboard is used to set up your hosting account – install WordPress, activate SSL, and finalize the domain registration.
-After that, it will be used to navigate the account – reach the main control panel or domain management area.
+The first time you log in, the dashboard helps you set up your hosting account – install WordPress, activate SSL, and finalize the domain registration.
+After that, you can navigate the account and reach the main control panel or domain management area.

-In corner number two, we have Bluehost’s dashboard.
-Not only is it easy to use and navigate, but I found it more functional than Hostinger’s dashboard.
-It gives you access to management tools, suggested setup actions, and some guidelines that will help you set up your website.
+Bluehost’s dashboard is just as easy to use, although the design is a bit out-dated.
+Nevertheless, it gives you access to management tools, suggested setup actions, and some guidelines that will help you set up your website.

-In fact, Bluehost's dashboard functions more like a control panel rather than a navigational area.
-You can manage the key things here – install WordPress and reach the management area of each website that you create, install SSL, add domains and subdomains, or access paid email accounts.
+Bluehost's dashboard functions more like a control panel rather than a navigational area.
+You can access the key features here – install WordPress or migrate WordPress sites, reach the management panel of each website that you create, install SSL, add domains and subdomains, and access paid email accounts.

-If more advanced tools are not needed, all the website management is done in this user interface, making Bluehost incredibly intuitive.
-But, if you'd like to tweak databases and other advanced settings, the Advanced button will take you to cPanel.
+If you don’t need more advanced tools, all the website management can be done via this user interface, making Bluehost intuitive.
+But, if you'd like to tweak your databases and access other advanced settings, the Advanced button will take you to the cPanel.

-Overall, I found both Hostinger’s and Bluehost’s dashboard easy to use.
+Overall, I found both Hostinger’s and Bluehost’s dashboards easy to use.
 Navigation was not an issue with either one of them.
-Nevertheless, I give Bluehost extra credit because it created a more functional dashboard than Hostinger.
+Nevertheless, I give Bluehost extra credit because it has a more functional dashboard than Hostinger.

 Control panel comparison